RJNY/Obtainium-Emulation-Pack/pages/faq.md

 ### A new switch emulator has released!
 Can you add it?

 > [!NOTE]
-> Context: I have a full time job, a family.
+> For context, I have a full time job and a family.
 I do this for fun.
-> With that in mind...
+With that in mind...

 I want to be very selective about which switch emulators I add to this pack.
 The switch emulation space can be very volatile, and I don't want to be in a position where I have to chase a moving target and update the pack every day.